sunshine76/proof-of-concepts/README.md

 Pre-requisites:

-1. JAVA ( 1.7 or greater)
+1. JAVA ( 1.6 or greater)
 2. Maven 3
-3. Any IDE of your choice( Eclipse or IntelliJ)
+3. Any IDE of your choice( for example Eclipse or IntelliJ)

-Clone this project and import this project.
+Clone  and import this project.